 Note: When transferring just a few photos from iPhone to iPhone, you will be surprised to see that AirDrop is pretty fast and simple.
 But AirDrop is widely considered as the last option when one needs to transfer dozens of or all photos from the source iPhone.
 In this case, many users recommend Solution I instead.

 Here are the required steps to successfully transfer photos from old iPhone to new iPhone (like iPhone XS/XR/8):

-Step 1: Swipe up iPhone screen to open the Control Center to both iPhones.
+Step 1: Swipe up the iPhone screen to open the Control Center to both iPhones.

-Step 2:Tap on AirDrop, and make iPhone discoverable to everyone.
+Step 2:Tap on AirDrop, and make the iPhone discoverable to everyone.

 Step 3: On the source iPhone, visit the Photos app, select the photos, click on the Share button, and choose the target iPhone under the Airdrop option/section.

 Step 4: On your new iPhone like iPhone 11 or iPhone 11 Pro (Max), accept the transfer request to receive the photos from the source iPhone.